Course seeker - Terms and Conditions

 11. If you do not comply with clause 10, we can terminate the Services.

 12. We are not liable for any delay or failure to provide Services if this is caused by your failure to comply with the provisions of this section (Your obligations).

-13. The fees (Fees) for the Services are set out in the quotation, and in all cases, quotations shall supersede the following:
+13. The fees (Fees) for the Services are set out in the quotation, and in some cases, quotations shall supersede the following:

 a. cost of course provided up to £99 - £8 for a warm lead